 Alternatively, you can easily clone a file or repository using a few simple commands on GitHub.
 For this to work, you’ll need to install the Git tools.
-We’re going to be installing the same tip calculator from the command line in this demo.
+We will be installing the same tip calculator from the command line in this demo.

-- Copy the URL from your address bar or from the same menu where you downloaded the zip file from.
+- Copy the URL from your address bar or from the same menu where you downloaded the zip file.

-- Open up Git Bash, type in “cd Downloads” and hit Enter.
-This will take you to the Downloads folder in the command window, you can also type whatever file location you want to save the file in.
+- Open up Git Bash, type in “cd Downloads,” and hit Enter.
+This will take you to the Downloads folder in the command window; you can also type whatever file location you want to save the file.